mcagalj/CNS-2023-24/crypto-oracle/README.md

 2. Navigate to folder `crypto-oracle`.
 3. Open the folder in Visual Studio Code (VSC).
    > VSC should automatically start a developent container.
 If not, use `Dev Container: Reopen in Container` option; assuming you have installed Dev Container extension in VSC.
-4. Once the dev container is up and running, open the command shell in VSC and start the Crypto Oracle server as follows:
+4. Once the dev container is up and running, open the command shell in VSC and start _crypto oracle_ server as follows:

    ```bash
    make dev-fastapi